You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Acyclovir?

-Acyclovir is a medication used to treat viral infections such as herpes simplex, chickenpox, and shingles.
+Acyclovir is an antiviral medication used to treat herpes simplex virus (HSV) infections, including cold sores and genital herpes.
 It works by inhibiting the replication of the virus, allowing the body to fight off the infection.
-Acyclovir is available in various forms, including oral tablets, capsules, and topical creams.

 What are Antibiotics?

 Antibiotics are medications used to treat bacterial infections.
-They work by either killing or inhibiting the growth of bacteria, allowing the body to recover from the infection.
-Antibiotics are available in various forms, including oral tablets, capsules, and injectables.
+They work by killing or inhibiting the growth of bacteria, allowing the body to recover from the infection.

-While combining acyclovir and antibiotics may seem like a logical approach, there are several risks to consider:
+While acyclovir and antibiotics are commonly prescribed together, there are potential risks to consider:

 Increased Risk of Side Effects